litmuschaos/v1-litmus-docs/docs/FAQs.md

 ### Q.7 What is Chaos Engine in Litmus and how to install it manually?

 <b>Ans:</b> Chaos Engine connects application to the Chaos Experiment.
 To install it manually Copy the YAML snippet from the experiments in <a href="https://docs.Litmuschaos.io/docs/chaoshub/">ChaosHub </a> into a file (say) chaosengine.yaml and update the values of applabel , appns, appkind and experiments as per your choice.
 Toggle monitoring between true/false, to allow the chaos-exporter to fetch experiment related metrics.
-Change the chaosServiceAccount to the name of Service Account created in the above step, if applicable.
+Change the chaosServiceAccount to the name of Service Account.

 ### Q.8 Even after creating the chaos experiment the experiment pod is not getting created.